-Since 2007, the Good Egg Award has celebrated companies that use or have committed to use cage-free eggs or egg products.
+Since 2007, the Good Egg Award has recognised companies that use or have committed (within five years) to use cage-free eggs or egg products.

-Hens start laying regularly at around 18-20 weeks of age and commercially they lay for just over a year before being sent for slaughter; most of their life is therefore spent in confinement.
+Hens start laying regularly at around 18-20 weeks of age and commercially they lay for just over a year before being sent for slaughter.
+Most of their lives are therefore spent in confinement.